-The mailer is responsible for proper payment of postage.
-Postage must be fully prepaid before Periodicals mailings are dispatched.
+The mailer is responsible for proper full payment of postage before Periodicals mailings are dispatched.
 The publisher must ensure that all information on postage statements is correct and that all copies qualify for the prices claimed.

 16.4 Payment Method